 by Monica Starr

-Monica Starr is the Public Communications Facilitator and Associate Editor of Ecology Florida News.
+Monica Starr is the Public Communications Facilitator for Ecology Florida News.
 Monica is a graduate student at the University of South Florida studying Global Sustainability.